netlands/OctoPrint-Physical-Buttons/README.md

 # OctoPrint-Physical-Buttons

-This plugin allows you to add a physical Pause (Resume) and a Stop (Start) to OctoPrint.
+This plugin allows you to add a physical Pause (Resume) button and an emergency Stop button to OctoPrint.

 Code is based almost completely on the **Octoprint-Filament plugin** by **ǝuıɥsuooɯ** (https://github.com/MoonshineSG/Octoprint-Filament).